 11. Elastic – Search, observability, and GCP security platform

-Elastic on Google Cloud ingests and stores data from of your sources in any format.
+Elastic on Google Cloud ingests and stores data from your sources in any format.
 You can then index, search, and assemble GCP logs and metrics for real-time analysis and visualization.
-Additionally, Elastic enables you to create visualizations and custom dashboards to help you interpret observability data and respond promptly to anomalous patterns.

 Elastic Observability on Google Cloud helps you achieve that by monitoring metrics, logs, and APM traces at scale.
-The platform seamlessly integrates with other tools, including its own, Elastic Stack, which delivers Elasticsearch, Beats, Logstash, and Kibana for thorough data visualization, searching, and analysis.
+The platform seamlessly integrates with other tools, including its Elastic Stack, which delivers Elasticsearch, Beats, Logstash, and Kibana for thorough data visualization, searching, and analysis.

 12. Splunk – Observability and security platform for GCP

 Splunk partners with Google Cloud to provide you with real-time visibility into Google Cloud logs, events, performance metrics, and billing data.
 By supporting open-source standards, such as OpenTelemetry, you can auto-instrument any data type once.
-With no reworks, you’ll have full-fidelity visibility across your hybrid system along with existing GCP metrics in minutes.
+With no reworks, you’ll have full-fidelity visibility across your hybrid system and existing GCP metrics in minutes.

 Splunk does this through SignalFX.
 Security-wise, Splunk enables you to use Splunk Phantom Apps for Google Workspace, Google Workspace for Gmail, Google Vault, Safe Browsing, and BigQuery to orchestrate security infrastructure.